AdamGonda/adamgonda.com/_posts/2022-06-11-Make-it-move.md

-But in this scenario, it will consist of multiple functions, and not gas but data will flow through it, playing a key part in helping us to glue our functions together.
+But in this scenario, it will consist of multiple functions, and not gas but data will flow through it, playing an integral part in helping us to compose/glue our functions together to build complex data processing pipelines.

 Example: